Other Exercises

 Fill In the blanks, then press Score to check your answers

-And I asked her father but her daddy said, "No
+And I asked her but her said, "No

 You can't marry my daughter"